 Did you ever wonder who makes up the LSAT?
 It comes from the minds of the Law School Admission Council, or LSAC, a nonprofit corporation in Newton, Pennsylvania.
-The LSAC comprises 201 law schools in the United States and Canada; the member professors and attorneys volunteer their time to the council.
+The LSAC comprises the majority of law schools in the United States and Canada; the member professors and attorneys volunteer their time to the council.
 The LSAC offers a number of services designed to facilitate applications to law school and improve legal education, and it also sponsors research into issues such as minority representation in the legal profession.

-If you're serious about applying to law school, familiarize yourself with the LSAC and its offerings, because it's going to be part of your life for a while.
-You can visit the LSAC, register for the LSAT online, and do various other fun activities at the LSAC's Web site, www.lsac.org.
+If you're serious about applying to law school, familiarize yourself with the LSAC and its offerings because the LSAC will be part of your life for a while.
+You can visit the LSAC, register for the LSAT online, and do various other fun activities at the LSAC's website, www.lsac.org.